LukasHedegaard/datasetops/README.md

 ## Why?
 Collecting and preprocessing datasets is tiresome and often takes upwards of 50% of the effort spent in the data science and machine learning lifecycle.
-While [Tensorflow](https://www.tensorflow.org/datasets) and [PyTorch](https://www.tensorflow.org/datasets) have some useful datasets utilisites available, they are designed specifically with the respective frameworks in mind.
+While [Tensorflow](https://www.tensorflow.org/datasets) and [PyTorch](https://www.tensorflow.org/datasets) have some useful datasets utilities available, they are designed specifically with the respective frameworks in mind.
-Unsuprisingly, this makes it hard to switch between frameworks, and port training-ready dataset definitions.
+Unsuprisingly, this makes it hard to switch between them, and training-ready dataset definitions are bound to one or the other.
 Moreover, they do not aid you in standard scenarios where you want to:
-- Sample your dataset, e.g with a fixed number of samples per class
+- Sample your dataset non-random ways (e.g with a fixed number of samples per class)
-- Rescale, center, standardize, normalise you data
+- Center, standardize, normalise you data
-- Combine multiple datasets, e.g. for parallel input in a multi-stream network
+- Combine multiple datasets, e.g. for parallel input to a multi-stream network
 - Create non-standard data splits

-_Dataset Ops_ aims to make these processing steps easier, faster, and more intuitive to perform, while retaining full compatibility with the leading libraries.
+_Dataset Ops_ aims to make these processing steps easier, faster, and more intuitive to perform, while retaining full compatibility to and from the leading libraries.
 This also means you can grab a dataset from [torchvision datasets](https://pytorch.org/docs/stable/torchvision/datasets.html#mnist) and use it directly with tensorflow:

 ```python
 import do